ScottGriz/perf-test-scripts/README.md

 ### DISCLAIMER

 The use of this toolkit is not _officially_ supported.
-Before using it, ensure you understand SSL/TLS configuration for CM and CDH and review this entire document.
+Before using it, ensure you understand SSL/TLS configuration for CM and CDH and review this entire doc ument.
 Also, make sure you pratice the use of the toolkit before using it in a critical environment.

 If problems happen, resort to the [online Cloudera Documentation](http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/sg_encryption.html) and complete the configuration manually.